starting a club

 Other chapters inspired by the Toronto's club have appeared in cities around the world.
 Tamagotchi clubs are free, chill, and easier to organize than you think!
 You do not need event organizing experience to start one.
 Here are some tips from Toronto's experience to help you maximize your success.

-(Check out a video of this information on our Instagram).
+(Check out a video version of this information on our Instagram).

 should you look for members first?